Skip to Main Content

 Identify Improvements

-Maintaining Your Open Textbook
+Maintaining Your OER

-• paying attention to errors
+• Paying attention to errors

-• noting potential improvements
+• Noting potential improvements

-• promoting their book among colleagues.
+• Promoting their OER among colleagues

 Maintenance, improvements and updates can be based on: